scottkelso/sdn-security/README.md

 ## Scripts
 #### Poseidon's run script
+See [here](https://gitlab.eeecs.qub.ac.uk/40129940/sdn-security/tree/master/poseidon) for more details on this particular poseidon setup.

 The following detail describes the workings of this script: `./run-poseidon.sh`.
 This script is that which I used to run Poseidon on a Dell Ubuntu 18.04 laptop.
 Remember to prefix the script with `sh` to run it like so...
 ```commandline
 sh run-poseidon.sh